Carolyn Emerick writes about the history, myth, and folklore of Northwestern Europe.

 Because of its strong Gaelic heritage, the Isle of Man is recognized as one of the six Celtic Nations by the Celtic League (some consider there to be seven, but Galicia is not recognized by the Celtic League).

-Strong community usage of a Celtic language within recent memory is one important criteria of acceptance into the Celtic League (which is what disqualifies Galicia).
+Strong community usage of a Celtic language within recent memory is one important criterion of acceptance into the Celtic League (which is what disqualifies Galicia).
 The Celtic language historically spoken in Mann is called Manx.
-The term Manx is also used to describe anything that comes from the Island.
+The term Manx is also used to describe anything that comes from the island.

 The Celts are most famous for their bonfires that occurred on Beltane (May 1st, May Day) and Samhain (October 31st, Halloween).

-There is a lot of talk now-a-days about how Halloween evolved from Samhain.
-While this is mostly true, this explanation neglects to explain that October 31st was a festival time for peoples all around Europe, not just the Celts.
+There is a lot of talk nowadays about how Halloween evolved from Samhain.
+While this is mostly true, this explanation neglects to explain that October 31st was a festival time for people all around Europe, not just the Celts.
 Not only that, but not all Celts called their October 31st festival Samhain.
-There could be variations of spelling and pronunciation, or a completely different name all together.
+There could be variations of spelling and pronunciation or a completely different name altogether.
 And as time advanced, new names and customs could eclipse the old.

 The term Hop-tu-Naa is speculated to come from the Gaelic phrase Shoh ta'n Oie, meaning "this is the night."

 I can't help but notice a similarity in sound and syntax with the Shetland Island festival of Up-Helly-Aa.
-Similarity of sound does not necessarily imply a relationship.
-But, both islands lie outside the coast of Scotland, and both have a history of mixed heritage between the Celts and Norse.
+The similarity of sound does not necessarily imply a relationship.
+But both islands lie outside the coast of Scotland, and both have a history of mixed heritage between the Celts and Norse.

-Another point of interest is the custom of Trick or Treating in relation to Hop-tu-Naa.
-Although we know that the custom was brought to America by Scots-Irish immigrants, the ancestor of the trick-or-treating custom apparently withered out in its homelands while it flourished in America, and was only recently re-introduced to Britain.
-Indeed, many modern day journalists in Britain and Ireland have referred to it as an American custom, and it is reported to have only become popular in these countries the past 20 years or so.
+Another point of interest is the custom of trick or treating in relation to Hop-tu-Naa.
+Although we know that the custom was brought to America by Scots-Irish immigrants, the ancestor of the trick-or-treating custom apparently withered out in its homelands while it flourished in America and was only recently re-introduced to Britain.
+Indeed, many modern-day journalists in Britain and Ireland have referred to it as an American custom, and it is reported to have only become popular in these countries in the past 20 years or so.